 For more on Dr. Nunez-Smith, click here.

 Dr. Deepa Camenga is an Assistant Professor of Emergency Medicine, Section of Research at Yale.
 She is board certified in pediatrics and addiction medicine.
 Dr. Camenga completed her medical education and residency training at the University of Rochester, NY.
 Dr. Camenga completed a fellowship in health services research through the Robert Wood Johnson Foundation Clinical Scholars Program at Yale.
-She attends on the medical wards at YNHH Children’s Hospital, sees patients at the APT Foundation,...
+She works with residents and students in the YNHH Primary Care Center and treats adolescents and...

 Associate Professor of Neurology